The asymptotic Samuel function and invariants of singularities: Introduction

 \

 {\bf Results}

-For a given singular point $\zeta\in X$ to compute the value $\Hord^{(d)}_X(\zeta)$ one needs to find a presentation of the maximum multiplicity as in (\ref{local_presentation}) that uses the polynomials in (\ref{polinomios}).
-The value $\Hord^{(d)}_X(\zeta)$ codifies information from the coefficients of these polynomials that only depends on the inclusion $S\subset R$ in (\ref{polinomios}), in other words, it codifies information that does not change after translation on the variables $x_i$ by elements in $S$.

-Notice that the definition of this function $\Hord^{(d)}_X$ requires the use of local (\'etale) embeddings, the selection of sufficiently general finite projections to smooth schemes, and the construction of local presentations of the multiplicity as in Example \ref{segundo_ejemplo}.
+From our previous discussion, the value $\Hord^{(d)}_X(\zeta)$ codifies information from the coefficients of the polynomials in (\ref{polinomios}) that only depends on the inclusion $S\subset R$.
+Observe that the definition of the function $\Hord^{(d)}_X$ requires the use of local (\'etale) embeddings, the selection of a sufficiently general finite projection to some smooth scheme, and the construction of a local presentation of the multiplicity as in (\ref{local_presentation}).
 Neither of these choices is unique.
 As a consequence, some work has to be done to show that the values of the function do not depend on any of these different choices.

-In this paper we show that the value $\Hord^{(d)}_X(\zeta)$ can be read from the arc space of $X$ combined with the use of the Samuel slope of the local ring at $\zeta$ (see (\ref{IntroSamuelF})).
+In this paper we show that the value $\Hord^{(d)}_X(\zeta)$ can be read from the arc space of $X$ combined with the use of information provided by the asymptotic Samuel function at the maximal ideal of the local ring at $\zeta$.
 In particular, no \'etale extensions and no local embeddings into smooth schemes are needed: the information is already present in the cotangent space at $\zeta$, ${\mathfrak m}_{\zeta}/{\mathfrak m}^2_{\zeta}$, and the space of arcs in $X$ with center at $\zeta$, ${\mathcal L}(X,\zeta)$.

 More precisely, on the one hand, the value $\ord^{(d)}_X(\zeta)$ can be read studying the Nash multiplicity sequences of arcs in $X$ with center $\zeta$ (this was studied in \cite{BEP2} by the last two authors in collaboration with B.~Pascual-Escudero).
-On the other hand, a careful study of the asymptotic Samuel function of the local ring ${\mathcal O}_{X,\zeta}$ will lead us to a classification of the singular points depending on the dimension of $\ker(\lambda_{\mathfrak{m}_{\zeta}})$.
-Then we will see that the value $\Hord^{(d)}_X(\zeta)$ can be read using the Samuel slope of the local ring and the value $\ord^{(d)}_X(\zeta)$.